cran-task-views/OfficialStatistics/OfficialStatistics2.md

 - Single imputation methods are included or called from other packages by the package `r pkg("simputation")`.
 It supports regression (standard, M-estimation, ridge/lasso/elasticnet), hot-deck methods (powered by VIM), randomForest, EM-based, and iterative randomForest imputation.

-### 4.4 Seasonal Adjustment AK (=> Links zu TimeSeries)
+### 4.4 Seasonal Adjustment

-Seasonal adjustment is an important step in producing official statistics and a very limited set of methodologies are used.
+Seasonal adjustment is an important step in producing official statistics and a very limited set of methodologies are used here frequently, e.g. X13-ARIMA-SEATS developed by the US Census Bureau.
 In the CRAN Task View `r view("TimeSeries")` section seasonal adjustment, R packages for this can be found.

 ## 5 Analysis of Survey Data